Skip to main content

 On the day of the ceremony you’ll provide a service that is greatly valued by students and the University alike.

-You'll be part of a small team led by a volunteer Graduation Stall Coordinator, selling OU and Association merchandise at our stall.
-Whilst working the stall you get the chance to catch up with graduates and their guests, while promoting the work of the Association.
+You'll be part of a small team led by a volunteer Graduation Stall Coordinator, selling OU and OpenSUmerchandise at our stall.
+Whilst working the stall you get the chance to catch up with graduates and their guests, while promoting the work of the OpenSU.

 On the day volunteers will help set up the shop stall, process payments, ensure that the relevant paperwork is completed, monitoring sales and process manual orders.
 Be part of the graduation experience – all whilst making connections with the graduates on their day and helping them celebrate!